vitlabuda/tundra-nat64/config_examples/openwrt_nat64/README.md

-# Tundra-NAT64 – OpenWRT NAT64 configuration example
+# Tundra – OpenWRT NAT64 configuration example

-A Tundra-NAT64 instance with a very similar configuration to the one in this directory has been successfully deployed on a *TP-Link TL-WR841N v13* running **OpenWRT 21.02.3**.
+A Tundra instance with a very similar configuration to the one in this directory has been successfully deployed on a *TP-Link TL-WR841N v13* running **OpenWRT 21.02.3**.

-**This configuration assumes that your router has a dual-stack (both IPv4 and IPv6) connectivity, and that a NAT masquerade is performed on IPv4 packets going to your WAN interface.**
-**You might want to adjust the interface names, IP addresses and file paths before deploying this configuration!**
+**This configuration assumes that your router has a dual-stack (both IPv4 and IPv6) connectivity, and that a NAT masquerade is performed on IPv4 packets going to your WAN interface.
+You might want to adjust interface names, IP addresses and file paths before deploying this configuration!**

-### Steps:
+### Step-by-step guide:
 1. Install the `kmod-tun`, `kmod-ipt-nat6`, `kmod-nf-nat6` and `kmod-nft-nat6` packages using `opkg`.

 2. Cross-compile Tundra for your router's target using the OpenWRT SDK.
 See [this page](https://openwrt.org/docs/guide-developer/toolchain/crosscompile) for more information.
 For example: